Somebody asked me: do I have to attend the services of the Triduum?

 Of course there is the Sunday obligation, which certainly includes Easter Sunday.
 I would maintain that the Mass of Easter Sunday is part of the Triduum, which begins with either Evening Prayer or the Mass of the Lord's Supper on Thursday and spans the three days until Evening Prayer on Sunday.
 In my Catholic life before priestly ordination, after which such a question became moot, I had always presumed that assistance at the Easter Vigil satisfies the Sunday obligation.

 I guess the liturgies of the Triduum are like Ash Wednesday; they're not 'holy days of obligation' but just things that one does.
 But I don't think they are obligatory in any sense.
-In fact, the Liturgy of the Hours would even seem to suggest this; because the Mass of the Lord's Supper and celebration of the Passion replace Evening Prayer on Thursday and Friday, and the Vigil replaces Night Prayer for Saturday and the Office of Readings for Sunday (I daresay that this is perhaps the only day of the year that some clerics thereby fulfill their obligation to recite the Office of Readings.
+In fact, the Liturgy of the Hours would even seem to suggest this; because the Mass of the Lord's Supper and the liturgy of the Passion replace Evening Prayer on Thursday and Friday, and the Easter Vigil replaces Night Prayer for Saturday and the Office of Readings for Sunday (I daresay that this is perhaps the only day of the year that some clerics thereby 'fulfill' their obligation to recite the Office of Readings.
 And why not?
 If you're only going to say your prayers once a year, what better day than Easter Sunday?), the rubrics are clear that those who do not assist at these liturgies are supposed to pray these Hours.
 In other words, the Liturgy of the Hours, in providing for those who do not attend the special services, suggests that such is a legitimate possibility.

 Even more, though these liturgies are at the heart of the whole liturgical year for us, there could be fine reasons to opt out.
 The Mass of the Lord's Supper, though it is one of the most deep and beautiful liturgies of the whole Roman rite, can be especially prone to misplaced innovation and liturgical abuse.
 Somebody who is sensitive to such things might stay away just for the sake of keeping his recollection.
 On Friday, of course, there are many different prayers and devotions available in addition to the official liturgy.
 Someone might prefer something else, though the reception of Holy Communion is not to be dismissed.